Summary for Decision-Makers

 What to Watch:

-As IoT and AI converge, expect smarter systems that not only collect data but also interpret and act on it autonomously — what we now call AIoT (Artificial Intelligence of Things).
+As IoT and AI converge, expect smarter systems that not only collect data but also interpret and act on it autonomously.
+This is what we now call AIoT, or Artificial Intelligence of Things.

 Edge computing is also critical: instead of sending all data to the cloud, devices can process info locally for faster, offline-ready insights — ideal for remote sites or real-time systems.